fgnass/bytespotting/README.md

 - `SPOTIFY_CLIENT_ID`: The Client-ID of the Spotify app
 - `SPOTIFY_CLIENT_SECRET`: The Client-Secret of the Spotify app
-- `REFRESH_TOKEN`: The Spotify refresh token
 - `DAILY_PLAYLIST`: ID of the "track of the day" playlist
 - `WEEKLY_PLAYLIST`: ID of the "album of the week" playlist
-- `UPSTASH_REDIS_REST_URL`: The URL for your Upstash Redis database
+- `KV_REST_API_URL`: The URL for your Upstash Redis database
-- `UPSTASH_REDIS_REST_TOKEN`: The access token for your Upstash Redis database
+- `KV_REST_API_TOKEN`: The access token for your Upstash Redis database

 ## Initial Setup

 1. Create a new project on Vercel and link it to your repository
-2. Run `node ./login` locally to get initial Spotify tokens
-3. Set up the environment variables in your Vercel project settings
+2. Set up the environment variables in your Vercel project settings
-4. Deploy the project to Vercel
+3. Go to `/api/login` to retrive the inital tokens

 ## Development

 To run the project locally:

 1. Clone the repository
-2. Create a `.env` file with the required environment variables
+2. Create a `.env.local` file with the required environment variables
 3. Run `npm install`
-4. Run `npm run dev` to start the development server
+4. Run `npx vercel dev` to start the development server

 ## Future improvements

 Some planned improvements for the project:

-- Create a web interface for easy setup and playlist management
-- Add support for custom scheduling intervals
-- Implement webhook notifications for successful/failed updates
-- Add support for multiple users/playlist combinations
+- Display stats
+- Polish the onboarding